 The Ain Shams Journal of Obstetrics and Gynecology (ASJOG)— publishes articles on all aspects of basic and clinical research in obstetrics/gynecology and related subjects, with emphasis on matters of worldwide interest.
-See journal homepage for the ASJOG Statement of Purpose.

 All manuscripts should be prepared according to the guidelines detailed below.
-Any manuscript that has not been formatted per the IJGO requirements will be returned to the author.
+Any manuscript that has not been formatted per the journal requirements will be returned to the author.
 All manuscripts should be created and submitted in Word format.

 In the Author(s) Guarantee Form, the article title and the names of all authors must be listed as they appear in the manuscript.
 The author(s) must guarantee: